Skillet (band): 2011–2020

 Awake was nominated for and won the "Top Christian Album" Award at the Billboard Music Awards 2011, and the song "Awake and Alive" was announced to be on the Transformers: Dark of the Moon Soundtrack in May 2011.

-On June 21, 2011, John posted to his Twitter account that the band rehearsed new music for the first time and that they are getting ready for a new album.
+On June 21, 2011, Cooper posted to his Twitter account that the band rehearsed new music for the first time and that they are getting ready for a new album.
 At a question and answer session before a concert, John Cooper said that they would be recording a new record in January/February 2012.
 However, the band was then scheduled to headline the Winter Jam Tour.
 They planned to enter the studio at the conclusion of the Winter Jam eastern tour, approximately in May, for a release in late 2012.